ClimateCompatibleGrowth/GeoH2-data-prep/README.md

   - **Annual generation (GWh)**
   - **Plant type** (e.g., HDAM, HPHS)
   - **Hydraulic head (m)**
-- Make sure to fill the `hydro-power-plants.csv` template in the `Raw_Spatial_Data` folder with the information on your country's hydropower plants.
-- You can also use files from **open-source datasets** like the [Hydropower Database](https://github.com/energy-modelling-toolkit/hydro-power-database).
-You **must** change the title of the file to match `hydro-power-plants.csv` and the column titles must be changed to match those in the template file.

-From `GeoH2-data-prep`, run `hydropower_prep.py`:

-`.../GeoH2-data-prep % python hydropower_prep.py`

-### 2.5 Create spider config

-Make sure that the input file on line 22 matches either `Country_config.yml` or `Country_config_hydro.yml`.

-From `GeoH2-data-prep`, run `make_spider_configs.py`:

-`.../GeoH2-data-prep % python make_spider_configs.py`

-This will output a config file in the `Inputs_Spider/configs` folder, that will be used during the Spider step.
+## 3 Running data prep

+There are two main scripts that are used as well as the Spider submodule.

-### 2.6 Run Glaes
+### 3.1 Run initial data prep before Spider

-Take the contents of the `Inputs_Glaes` folder and copy them into your Glaes repository at the top level.
-You can then move to your glaes directory, activate your glaes environment, and run the script `workflow.py`:
+>[!NOTE]
+> Remember to activate the `prep` environment.

+There are some arguments that you need to pass via the CLI.
+They are:
+- `countries`: At least one required.
+This should be the name of the countries you are prepping with a space between them.
+Make sure that the spellings used for country names match those used in the Natural Earth country boundaries shapefile.
+- `--hydro`: Default is False, so only use this when you need to change to True.

+Below is an example of what you could run (with `Country1` and `Country2` being real country names):

-`.../glaes % python workflow.py`
+`.../GeoH2-data-prep % python prep_before_spider.py Country1 Country2 --hydro True`

-This will produce files with the format `Country_turbine_placements.shp` and `Country_pv_placements.shp` under the folder `processed`.
-Copy the folder `processed` from the Glaes repository back to this repository, under `Inputs_Glaes/processed`.
+The above will firstly prepare a hydropower Geopackage (GPKG), then pre-process the raw data and create a spider config and lastly, it will run GLAES.
+It will do that for each country provided.

-### 2.7 Run Spider
+### 3.2 Run Spider

-Take the contents of the `Inputs_Spider` folder and copy them into your spider repository under `/prep` You can then move to this directory, activate your spider environment, and run the spider CLI.
+Now you will need to move to the `ccg-spider/prep` directory, activate your `spider` environment, and run the spider CLI.

-Make sure you edit the example `Country_config.yml` or `Country_config_hydro.yml` file and place it in the `/prep/configs` folder.

-Take the following command, replace the `Country` with the name of the country you are studying without spaces or periods and add `_hydro` to the config file name if needed, and paste it in your terminal:
+Take the following command, replace the `Country` with the name of the country you are studying without spaces or periods, and paste it in your terminal:

-`.../prep % gdal_rasterize data/Country.gpkg -burn 1 -tr 0.1 0.1 data/blank.tif && gdalwarp -t_srs EPSG:4088 data/blank.tif data/blank_proj.tif && spi --config=configs/Country_config.yml processed/Country_hex.geojson`
+`.../prep % gdal_rasterize data/Country.gpkg -burn 1 -tr 0.1 0.1 data/blank.tif && gdalwarp -t_srs EPSG:4088 data/blank.tif data/blank_proj.tif && spi --config=Country_config.yml Country_hex.geojson`

-This command must be issued for each country to be studied.
+This command must be ran for **each** country.
 This will produce a set of hexagon tiles for each country using the parameters in the config file.

-They will be saved in the folder `processed`.
-Copy this folder back to this repository under `Inputs_Spider\processed`.
+>[!IMPORTANT]
+> Do not use `&&` to run all the countries at once, it will not produce new .tif files thus producing inaccurate hexagon files.

+### 3.3 Run data prep after spider

 >[!NOTE]
-> The tif files saved in the `processed` folder must be deleted before another run.

-### 2.8 Combine Glaes and Spider results for GeoH2

-The spatial data can then be combined into a final hexagon file for use in GeoH2 using the `combine_glaes_spider.py` script:
+> Remember to move back to the top-level folder and to activate the `prep` environment, after deactivating the `spider` environment.

+There are some arguments that you need to pass via the CLI.
+They are:
+- `countries`: At least one required.
+This should be the name of the countries you are prepping with a space between them.
+Make sure that the spellings used for country names match those used in the Natural Earth country boundaries shapefile.
+- `-ic`: At least one required.
+This is the two-letter ISO code for your countries.
+They must be in the same order are your countries.

+Below is an example of what you could run (with `Country1` and `Country2` being real country names and `C1` and `C2` being real 2-letter ISO Codes for each country respectively):

-`.../GeoH2-data-prep % python combine_glaes_spider.py`
+`.../GeoH2-data-prep % python prep_before_spider.py Country1 Country2 -ic C1 C2`

+The above will combine the Spider and GLAES files, creating `[Country]_hex_final.geojson` files for each country.
+It will then assign an interest rate to different hexagons for different technology categories based on their country.
+Lastly, this script removes the duplicated hexagons that belong to a country which are not the desired country.

-This will save a file with the format `Country_hex_final.geojson` to the folder `Inputs_GeoH2\Data`.
+This will save files with the format `hexagons_with_country_[ISOCode].geojson` to the folder `inputs_geox\data`.
-This can then be pasted into a copy of the `GeoH2` repository as your baseline input data for modelling.
+This can then be pasted into a copy of the `Geo-X` repository as your baseline input data for modelling.
 ___

 ## Citation